milahu/collapseos/README.md

 Using those while following along with the [User Guide](doc/) is your quickest path to giving Collapse OS a try.

+## Documentation

+Usage documentation is in-system.
+Run `0 LIST` for an introduction.
+You can also open `blk/000` in a modern text editor.

+See `/emul/README.md` for getting an emulated system running.

+There is also `/notes.txt` for implementation notes.

 ## Organisation of this repository

 * `forth`: Forth is slowly taking over this project (see issue #4).
 It comes